 Reporting Absences – First Day Contact

-Please telephone the school on 01621 782070 if your child is not going to be in school or contact the school office in person between 8.30am and 9.30am on the first day of absence.
-If no-one is available to take your call then please leave a message on our answerphone.
-For the safety of your child we cannot accept notification of absence by email.
+Please telephone the school office absence line (option 1) on 01621 782070 to leave a message if your child is not going to be in school or alternatively contact the school via email on firstname.lastname@example.org.
+Please notify the school between the hours of 8.30am and 9.20am on the first day of absence.

-If we have not been advised of a reason for absence by 9.30am then we will attempt to contact you by telephone or Parentmail text to confirm where your child is.
+If we have not been advised of a reason for absence by 9.20am then we will contact you by Parentmail text to confirm where your child is.
+If we do not hear from you by 10am we will attempt to make contact with any named contacts on your child’s record.
+If we have no notification of your child’s absence by 10.30am we will make a home visit to your address.
 We may contact the police if we have concerns about a child’s failure to turn up at school and have been unable to get in touch with you or other named contacts on your list.

 When your child returns to school, please send in a letter confirming the reason for the absence.
 This enables us to mark the absence as authorised.